Last updated

 4. Automation & Workflow Management

 Automation starts with your CRM.
-Tools like folk aren't just databases—they're action engines.
+Tools like folk CRM aren't just databases—they're action engines designed to grow with solopreneurs as they scale to teams of 20-50 people.
 You can trigger reminders, segment contacts by behavior, set smart alerts for follow-ups, and centralize all communications in one place.

 But a CRM doesn't operate in a vacuum.
 To truly automate your workflow, you need to connect your CRM to the rest of your stack.